csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 tions and transitions along links between them.
 Route-finding algorithms are used in a variety of applications.
 Some, such as Web sites and in-car systems that provide driving directions, are relatively straightforward extensions of the Romania example.
 Others, such as routing video streams in computer networks, military operations planning, and airline travel-planning systems, involve much more complex specifications.
 Consider the airline travel problems that must be solved by a travel-planning Web site:

-• **States**: Each state obviously includes a location (e.g., an airport) and the current time.
+- **States**: Each state obviously includes a location (e.g., an airport) and the current time.
 Furthermore, because the cost of an action (a flight segment) may depend on previous segments, their fare bases, and their status as domestic or international, the state must record extra information about these “historical” aspects.

-• **Initial state**: This is specified by the user’s query.
+- **Initial state**: This is specified by the user’s query.

-• **Actions**: Take any flight from the current location, in any seat class, leaving after the current time, leaving enough time for within-airport transfer if needed.
+- **Actions**: Take any flight from the current location, in any seat class, leaving after the current time, leaving enough time for within-airport transfer if needed.

-• **Transition model**: The state resulting from taking a flight will have the flight’s desti- nation as the current location and the flight’s arrival time as the current time.
+- **Transition model**: The state resulting from taking a flight will have the flight’s destination as the current location and the flight’s arrival time as the current time.

-• **Goal test**: Are we at the final destination specified by the user?
+- **Goal test**: Are we at the final destination specified by the user?

-• **Path cost**: This depends on monetary cost, waiting time, flight time, customs and im- migration procedures, seat quality, time of day, type of airplane, frequent-flyer mileage awards, and so on.
+- **Path cost**: This depends on monetary cost, waiting time, flight time, customs and immigration procedures, seat quality, time of day, type of airplane, frequent-flyer mileage awards, and so on.

-Commercial travel advice systems use a problem formulation of this kind, with many addi- tional complications to handle the byzantine fare structures that airlines impose.
-Any sea- soned traveler knows, however, that not all air travel goes according to plan.
+Commercial travel advice systems use a problem formulation of this kind, with many additional complications to handle the byzantine fare structures that airlines impose.
+Any seasoned traveler knows, however, that not all air travel goes according to plan.
 A really good system should include contingency plans—such as backup reservations on alternate flights— to the extent that these are justified by the cost and likelihood of failure of the original plan.

 **Touring problems** are closely related to route-finding problems, but with an impor-TOURING PROBLEM

 tant difference.
 Consider, for example, the problem “Visit every city in Figure 3.2 at least once, starting and ending in Bucharest.”
 As with route finding, the actions correspond to trips between adjacent cities.
 The state space, however, is quite different.
 Each state must include not just the current location but also the _set of cities the agent has visited_.
-So the initial state would be In(Bucharest),Visited({Bucharest}), a typical intermedi- ate state would be In(Vaslui),Visited({Bucharest ,Urziceni ,Vaslui}), and the goal test would check whether the agent is in Bucharest and all 20 cities have been visited.
+So the initial state would be In(Bucharest),Visited({Bucharest}), a typical intermediate state would be In(Vaslui),Visited({Bucharest ,Urziceni ,Vaslui}), and the goal test would check whether the agent is in Bucharest and all 20 cities have been visited.

 The **traveling salesperson problem** (TSP) is a touring problem in which each city TRAVELING SALESPERSON PROBLEM